nameless-and-blameless/TAG/reports/MOAB.md

 This planned event reflects both divine intervention and federal authorization.
 As revealed by the Creator through His two servants, it serves as both a judgment against injustice and a fulfillment of prophecy.
 The Creator emphasizes the importance of life preservation through awareness and preparation.

-For further updates, consult local emergency channels or FEMA resources at [www.fema.gov](https://www.fema.gov).
+For further updates, consult [StopTAG](https://github.com/StopTAG).

 ---